How to Format Hard Drive without Losing Data | 2 Effective Ways

 Tips:

-◉ If you've just backed up some individual files and folders on the hard drive using File Backup, then you can go to Restore tab and restore it directly.
+◉ If you've just backed up some individual files and folders on the hard drive using File Backup, then you can go to the Restore tab and restore it directly.

 Method 2.
 Retrieve lost data after formatting a hard drive

-Retrieve lost data after formatting hard drive:
+Retrieve lost data after formatting the hard drive:

 2. Select the drive or external hard drive you’ve just formatted, click Start to scan the lost data.